Five Minute Fudge Wreath

 It’s crunch time people!!
 Are you still scrambling for a really quick really easy really GOOD homemade food gift?

-Don’t be surprised if you make a batch of this fudge and discover you have way more friends than you used to!
+Don’t be surprised if you make this fudge wreath and discover you have way more friends than you used to!
 Be sure to make a batch for yourself!
-I first saw this Five Minute Fudge Wreath on the Rachel Ray show several years ago, and every year we make several to give away!
+I first saw this Five Minute Fudge Wreath on the Rachel Ray Show several years ago, and every year we make several to give away!
 This is a perfect Holiday Gift for your neighbors, friends and co-workers.
 I promise that whoever you give this to will love you forever!

 How to make a Five Minute Fudge Wreath

 This is all you need! (full recipe at the end of the post)